-Credit Hour and Course Load Policy
+Credit Hour, Transfer Credit and Course Load Policy Semester Length

-Semester Length

 California Health Sciences University operates on a semester system.
-The College of Pharmacy and the College of Biosciences and Health Professions (CBHP) consists of two didactic course semesters for a minimum of 15 weeks and 1 week for examinations.
-COP does not offer classes during the summer semester.
-The experiential education requirements for IPPEs and APPEs are completed throughout the calendar year.
+The College of Biosciences and Health Professions (CBHP) consists of two didactic course semesters for a minimum of 15 weeks and 1 week for examinations.
 The College of Osteopathic Medicine defines a semester as 20 weeks in length.
 Clinical Clerkships are completed throughout the calendar year as assigned.